jzfchen/blog/content/blog/Math1.md

 ---
 external: false
 draft: false
-title: "Some Maths Puzzles"
+title: "Elegant Maths: Three Selected Puzzles"
-description: "Mathidibi"
+description: "Maths doesn't have to be calculus and quadratics!"
 date: 2023-10-05
 ---